-ENGIN 466J
+ENGIN 466J Work Experience in Engineering Technology

+1 - 4 units, 3 - 12 hours lab, (GR or P/NP) Acceptable for Credit: CSU

-Occupational Work Experience in Engineering Technology 1-4 units, 3.43-17.15 hours laboratory (GR) Course study under this section may be repeated three times.
+Course study under this section may be repeated sixteen times.

-Supervised employment providing opportunities in engineering or related field: Develop desirable work habits, become a productive, responsible individual, and extend education experience with on the job training.
-Students may reenroll for a maximum of 16 units for occupational or a combination of general and occupational work experience education (including Regular and Alternate Plan and General/Occupational/Apprentice Work Experience).
+Supervised employment providing opportunities in engineering or a related field: Develop desirable work habits, become a productive, responsible individual, and extend education experience with on the job training.
+A maximum of 14 units may be earned during one enrollment period.
 0924.00